CommitChange/houdini/README.md

 If you don't already have access to the CommitChange 1Password vault, ask to be added.
 Then download the .env file in 1Password and place it in the root directory.

-NOTE: Double check that your .env file has the '.' in front of the file name.
+> *Note:* Double check that your .env file has the '.' in front of the file name.

 #### Startup
 ##### run foreman for development